David Holmberg: Colorado Rockies

 On April 9, 2018, Holmberg signed a minor league contract with the Colorado Rockies.
-He spent the year with the Triple-A Albuquerque Isotopes, and posted a 7-8 record and 5.21 ERA with 65 strikeouts in 107.0 innings of work.
-He elected free agency on November 3, 2018.
+He spent the year with the Triple-A Albuquerque Isotopes, and posted a 7–8 record and 5.21 ERA with 65 strikeouts in 107 innings of work.
+He elected free agency following the season on November 2.

 Somerset Patriots

 On May 13, 2019, Holmberg signed with the Somerset Patriots of the independent Atlantic League of Professional Baseball.
-Holmberg pitched in 20 games for Somerset, logging a 2-8 record and 5.17 ERA.
+Holmberg pitched in 20 games for Somerset, logging a 2–8 record and 5.17 ERA.
 He became a free agent following the season.

 Milwaukee Milkmen

 On April 9, 2020, Holmberg signed with the Milwaukee Milkmen of the American Association.
-Holmberg posted a 6-1 record and 2.34 ERA in 12 games with Milwaukee and won the American Association championship with the team.
-In 11 appearances with Milwaukee in 2021, Holmberg logged a 7-3 record and 4.33 ERA.
+Holmberg posted a 6–1 record and 2.34 ERA in 12 games with Milwaukee and won the American Association championship with the team.
+In 11 appearances with Milwaukee in 2021, Holmberg logged a 7–3 record and 4.33 ERA.